California scrambles to clear mudslide debris before new storm hits

 Santa Barbara officials have warned that they need to clear debris from drainage basins and channels following this week’s deadly mudslides or risk possible further mud flows if another storm hits Southern California.

-Rob Lewin, director of the Santa Barbara County Emergency Management Officials, told a press conference Saturday that the blocked drainage channels in the Montecito area of the county meant that even if a storm of "less intensity" hit, the area could see "more mud and flow."
+Rob Lewin, director of the Santa Barbara County Emergency Management Office, said Saturday that the blocked drainage channels in the Montecito area of the county meant that even if a storm of less intensity hit, the area could see "more mud and flow."

 The mudslides left drainage basins and channels clogged with debris, officials explained.
 A section of Highway 101 — which runs north-south through the states of California, Oregon and Washington — also remains closed indefinitely due to the high-levels of water on the road surface, according to California's Department of Transportation.

-“We have got to get those basins cleared as fast as we can,” Rob Lewin, director of the Santa Barbara County Emergency Management Officials told a press conference Saturday.
+“We have got to get those basins cleared as fast as we can,” Lewin said Saturday.

 “If we don’t get those debris basins cleared out then we’re not going to be prepared for the next storm and we don’t know what that storm is going to look like.”